EDUCBA

 Lock range Example 2.3

-Even after entering a new line, the formula remains the same as C55: C58 only.
+Even after entering a new line, the formula remains the same as C55: C58.
 Therefore, the results of the SUM will change accordingly.

-The INDIRECT formula can be applied with the name range also.
-But, first, give a name to a range of numbers.
+The INDIRECT formula can be applied to the name range also.
+But first, give a name to a range of numbers.

 INDIRECT Formula using name range example 3.1